SpringRoll/SpringRoll/src/localization/localizer/README.md

 {
 	init()
 		this.localizer = new Localizer((path, key, options) => {
-			// This function is called everytime you load a file though this.loader.load(path, key); // <-- replace with your usual load function }, this.localizerConfig);
+			// This function is called every time you load a file though this.loader.load(path, key); // <-- replace with your usual load function }, this.localizerConfig);
 	}